isc-projects/bind9/doc/arm/reference.rst

    limited to A and AAAA records.

-   If a redirect zone is configured with a ``masters`` option, then it is transferred in as if it were a slave zone.
-Otherwise, it is loaded from a file as if it were a master zone.
+   If a redirect zone is configured with a ``masters`` option, then it is transferred in as if it were a secondary zone.
+Otherwise, it is loaded from a file as if it were a primary zone.

-   Because redirect zones are not referenced directly by name, they are not kept in the zone lookup table with normal master and slave zones.
-To reload a redirect zone, use ``rndc reload -redirect``, and to retransfer a redirect zone configured as slave, use ``rndc retransfer -redirect``.
+   Because redirect zones are not referenced directly by name, they are not kept in the zone lookup table with normal primary and secondary zones.
+To reload a redirect zone, use ``rndc reload -redirect``, and to retransfer a redirect zone configured as a secondary, use ``rndc retransfer -redirect``.
    When using ``rndc reload`` without specifying a zone name, redirect zones will be reloaded along with other zones.